thehappycheese/nicklinref_csharp/readme.md

 This project is in a much earlier state.
 The following features are still on the todo list

+- [ ] The C# version currently uses the route prefix `/line?...` and `/point?...` to disambiguate query types, but the original server chose based on the parameters provided.
 - [ ] The `offset=` feature for line and point queries
 - [ ] The `cwy=` filter for carriageways is much stricter than it needs to be, and currently only supports the values `LS`, `RS`, `LRS`.
 If the parameter is